-- Exceeds Standard (substantially exceeds requirement of standard) - Meets Standard (substantial compliance; complies in all material ways with the standard for the relevant review period) - Does Not Meet Standard (requires corrective action)
+- □ Exceeds Standard (substantially exceeds requirement of standard) - Meets Standard (substantial compliance; complies in all material ways with the standard for the relevant review period) - Does Not Meet Standard (requires corrective action)

 INMATE REMEDY SYSTEM Policy Number IMM.002.001 & Internal Management Procedure # IMM.002.IRS.001 February 1, 2014 supports compliance for this standard.

-Processing of Remedy Forms under the Prison Rape Elimination Act of 2003 (PREA): "No time limits will be imposed on when an inmate may submit a grievance regarding an allegation of sexual abuse or when an inmate is subject to a substantial risk of imminent sexual abuse.
+Processing of Remedy Forms under the Prison Rape Elimination Act of 2003 (PREA):

+No time limits will be imposed on when an inmate may submit a grievance regarding an allegation of sexual abuse or when an inmate is subject to a substantial risk of imminent sexual abuse.

 All grievance forms involving allegations of sexual abuse or risk of sexual abuse will be immediately forwarded to SID for investigation and notification will be made to the facility Administrator.

-Grievances submitted alleging sexual abuse will not be referred to a staff member for response who is the subject of the complaint."
+Grievances submitted alleging sexual abuse will not be referred to a staff member for response who is the subject of the complaint.

-It further states, "A final decision on the merits of a grievance alleging sexual abuse must be issued within 90 days of the initial filing of the grievance.
+"A final decision on the merits of a grievance alleging sexual abuse must be issued within 90 days of the initial filing of the grievance.
 Computation of the 90 day time period shall not include time consumed by inmates in preparing any administrative appeal.
 An extension of 70 days may be granted, with approval of the Administrator, if the normal time period is insufficient to make an appropriate decision.
-If the inmate does not receive a response within the timeframes indicated, including any properly noticed extension, the inmate may consider the absence of a response to be a denial. . . .
+If the inmate does not receive a response within the timeframes indicated, including any properly noticed extension, the inmate may consider the absence of a response to be a denial.

 After receiving an Inmate Remedy Form alleging an inmate is subject to a substantial risk of imminent sexual abuse, the grievance shall be immediately forwarded to SID for immediate corrective action with a copy to the facility Administrator.
 An initial response will be provided within 48 hours and a final decision will be issued within 5 calendar days.
-The initial response and final decision shall document the determination whether the inmate is in substantial risk of imminent sexual abuse and what actions were taken in response to the grievance."
+The initial response and final decision shall document the determination whether the inmate is in substantial risk of imminent sexual abuse abuse and what actions were taken in response to the grievance. "

-SID will forward the findings from grievances that allege sexual assault back to the institutional Inmate Remedy System Coordinator within the required time frames.
+SID forwards the findings from grievances that allege sexual assault back to the institutional Inmate Remedy System Coordinator within the required time frames.
 The coordinator will provide forward a response to the inmate.

-It supports that under the PREA law, third parties, including fellow inmates, staff members, family members, attorneys and outside advocates will be permitted to assist inmates in filing requests for administrative remedies relating to allegations of sexual abuse and will be permitted to file a Remedy Form on behalf of the inmate.
+"Under the PREA law, third parties, including fellow inmates, staff members, family members, attorneys and outside advocates will be permitted to assist inmates in filing requests for administrative remedies relating to allegations of sexual abuse and will be permitted to file a Remedy Form on behalf of the inmate."

 Compliance based on review of the policy and procedure and sporadic interviews with inmates.
-As stated, one grievance was received regarding a PREA incident in the past twelve months at this facility, which was forwarded to the investigators in accordance with policy.
+No grievances were received regarding a PREA incident in the past twelve months at this facility.